CIS5650-Fall-2025/Project4-WebGPU-Forward-Plus-and-Clustered-Deferred/README.md

 **Forward+ Rendering**

 In this method, we first form a set a frustrums in the camera frame.
 I implemented the frustrums as square tiles in the camera frame, and uniformly spaced along the depth axis between the near and far Z plane.
 The shader that formed this frustrum for every cluster index, then looped through all lights to test which lights intersected or were close to intersecting the frustrum.
 I specify close to intersecting because instead of directly testing the frustrum/sphere intersection we test the intersection of the sphere and the frustrum's axis-aligned bounding box.
 This allowed a simpler implementation that also avoided some more expensive intersection computations.
 This cluster shader sets a list of nearby light indices for every cluster.
 Then, in the fragment shader, we first calculate the frustrum/cluster that the fragment is located with.
 Then, we only need to compare with the much smaller cluster light set instead of the overall light set.
 This allows orders of magnitude less distance compares, and therefore allows for a higher framerate.
-resolution: 1848x966

 **Deferred Rendering**
 This method builds on the clustering method in the Forward+ Rendering method and adds a two-stage deferring shading process.
 First, the relevant information to final rendering, in this case albedo, normals, and depth are rendered into texture buffers.
 This is the stage where overdraw will occur, but overdrawing simple texture assignment is more efficient than overdrawing more complex lighting computations in the later lighting stage.
 Then in the lighting stage, we read these textures via u,v coordinates.
 We can derive each fragments 3d position, and can directly access albedo, normal, and depth from our saved GBuffers from the previous stage.
 Then, with this information, we can finally compute lighting with the same methodology as before.

 ### Performance

 Initially, running 2500 lights with Forward+ rendering with a max cluster lights size of 256 yielded a framerate of 60fps.
 (I was unable to configure linux google chrome to exceed the 60 framerate cap).
 However, This small buffer size was being filled, causing valid lights to not be considered in the final lighting.
 Increasing the buffer size to 512 caused a massive drop in framerate to 36fps.
 This was ultimately caused by a mistake in the final cluster rendering code.
 I was copying every cluster before computing light computation.
 After fixing this I was able to increase the maxLightsSize beyond 2048 without performance issues.
+This also allowed many more lights to be rendered at higher framerates in general.
+At the time, this copying operation was the main performance bottleneck.

 Relative Performance Graph:
 <a href="gif">
   <img src="img/perfGraph.png" width="800" />
 </a>

 Here we can see the relative scaling of the different methods framerate as the number of lights increases.
+The screen resolution for these tests was 1848x966.
+Each tile was size 128x128pixels.
+The number of Z bins was 40.
+The max number of lights in a cluster was 2048.
 Not suprisingly, the naive linear light lookup method has its framerate half whenever the number of lights is doubled.
+We find that the Forward+ and ClustDef methods are massively more performant, both outperforming the naive method by a factor of over 20 when numLights >= 32000.
+Between Forward+ and Clustered Deferred, Clustered Deferred consistently outperforms Forward+ thank to reducing wasted compute with overdraws.
+For 64000 lights, Clustered Deferred outperforms Forward+ by almost 2x!

+### Hiccups

+Some troubles I ran into:

+ * Incorrect struct array buffer size assignment.
+Padding made the assignment of buffer sizes quite difficult and caused issued for some time.
+Fortunately the wgpu offset calculator linked below allowed me to plan my structs and padding for intuitive struct size assignment.
+ * Originally, I linearly split the z bins in NDC space.
+Due to the Non-Linear nature of NDC-Depth, even with 20 bins almost all the lights were being assigned to the last 2-3 z ranges.
+After modifying my Z bin assignment to be linear in world space, I achieved much more uniform occupation of the frustrum clusters.
+Additionally, AABBs better approximate frustrums when the Z bins are smaller in the linear world z space.
+Implementing uniform-in-world z bins made my AABB approximation more accurate.

 ### Credits